- PhD – Religion – Temple University

 Myths of the Rune Stone: Viking Martyrs and the Birthplace of America.
 Minneapolis: University of Minnesota Press, 2015.

-“Penn’s ‘Holy Experiment’: The Vision and Reality of Religious Pluralism in Colonial Philadelphia”in Religion in Philadelphia by Temple University Press, 2016.
+“Penn’s ‘Holy Experiment’: The Vision and Reality of Religious Pluralism in Colonial Philadelphia” in Religion in Philadelphia by Temple University Press, 2016.

-“Islam in Greater Philadelphia.”
-The Encyclopedia of Greater Philadelphia.
-(Forthcoming).
+“Methodism.”
+The Encyclopedia of Greater Philadelphia. (forthcoming).

 “Straight Edge Religion: Hardcore Punk and the Sober Revolution.”
 Marginalia: A Los Angeles Review of Books Channel, March 17, 2015 .
 Available at: http://marginalia.lareviewofbooks.org/straight-edge-religion-hardcore-punk-and-the-sober-revolution-by-david-m-krueger/